plzin/plzin.github.io/posts/linear-systems-mod-n.md

 Furthermore, linear dependence does not necessarily mean that a vector can be removed from the generating set, as seen in this example.
 Instead, what we really want is a minimal generating set ([which does not always exist](https://mathoverflow.net/questions/33540/existence-of-a-minimal-generating-set-of-a-module), though in our finite cases it of course does), but we would need an efficient way to compute it.
-Since I don't really need it for mixed boolean-arithmetic, I just remove zero vectors which are obviously unnecessary, and I don't know if an algorithm for this problem has been published.
+I don't really need this for MBA and I don't know if an algorithm for this problem has been published.
 It might be an interesting problem to think about.